Q. Why does Purple Circle operate a 5 day a week program, only?

 Q. What happens during the afternoon program?

 The children have an opportunity to revisit projects they started in the morning.
 For children who arrive at 2:10, there is a smooth transition as they join the others.
 Later in the afternoon, children participate in circle time music and movement activities, as well as art projects, free play, and story time.
-Small groups often explore the neighborhood, visiting the library and area parks and playgrounds.
+Small groups often explore the neighborhood, visiting the library, local parks and the Farmer’s Market.

 Q. Why do children rest during school hours?